valevo/AlgorithmicAestheticsPresentation/README.md

  - what are the ingredients of aesthetic value?
  - can aestethics be defined at all independent from individual perspective? which aspects are cultural/biological/universal?

+## Wittgenstein

+ - cultural aspect of aesthetics: rules emerge in society about how things "ought" to be; an individual aesthetic judgement about a thing is an expression to the adherence of that thing to the rules of society <br>
+ => comment: this aspect of aesthetic judgements is extra-individual, in the sense that any individual who knows the rules would make similar judgements
+ => comment: the _simplicity_ of a thing conditioned on the rules of society is equivalent to the thing's _adherence_ to those rules

+ - according to W., creative inventions don't break with all of the old rules but still adhere to the great many of them

 # How can aesthetics be formalised?

  -